-The simplest way, for most new and existing Coaches and Leaders, who fall into Category A, is to access and complete the First Aid Essentials in Sport and Active Leisure course, which can be booked via Athletics Hub.
-For new Leaders and Coaches this will be part of the course resources and available in MYLearning.
+The simplest way, for most new and existing Coaches and Leaders, to complete the First Aid requirements (for Category A), is to access and complete the UKA First Aid Essentials in Sport and Active Leisure course, which can be booked as part of the mandatory module, via Athletics Hub and will be communicated at re-licencing.
+For new Leaders and Coaches this will be part of the course resources and available in MyLearning.
 On successful completion of this course, the Leader or Coach training status will automatically be updated on UK Athletics' database.

-For all other certificates and / or Coaches or Leaders who fall into Category B or C, Leaders and Coaches will be required to submit a copy of their First Aid Training Certificate for approval to Firstaidtrainingcertification@britishathletics.org.uk.
+For all other certificates and / or Coaches or Leaders who fall into Category B or C, Leaders and Coaches will be required to submit a copy of their First Aid Training Certificate for approval to